clartaq/cwiki/resources/private/md/Pages_Primer.md

 ---
 author: CWiki
 title: Pages Primer
-date: 10/24/2017 8:48:43 AM
+date: 2017-10-24T08:48:43.000-04:00
-updated: 2018-03-11T17:26:44.075580-04:00
+modified: 2018-06-18T17:55:00.497-04:00
 tags:
   - help
   - pages
 ---

 This "Pages Primer" is a brief introduction to creating, editing, and deleting pages in the wiki.

 The syntax used to write pages is a slight variant of [Markdown](https://daringfireball.net/projects/markdown/).
-The syntax accepted by this wiki includes an extension to allow  [[Wikilinks|wikilinks]], that is, links to other pages within the wiki, in a Markdown file.
+The language accepted by this wiki includes an extension to allow  [[Wikilinks|wikilinks]], that is, links to other pages within the wiki, in a Markdown file.
 (See the [[Links Primer]] for details.)

 ## Creating Pages ##